 Squealer's lack of conscience and unwavering loyalty to his leader, alongside his rhetorical skills, make him the perfect propagandist for any tyranny.
 Squealer's name also fits him well: squealing, of course, refers to a pig's typical form of vocalization, and Squealer's speech defines him.
-At the same time, to squeal also means to betray, aptly evoking Squealer's behavior with regard to his fellow animals.
+At the same time, to squeal also means to betray, aptly evoking Squealer's behavior concerning his fellow animals.

-5. Benjamin
+5. Old Major